Federal Signal Modulator: South Carolina

-Clemson University has a system of MOD-5020s, MOD-4016s and 2001s.
+Clemson University has a system of MOD5020s, MOD4016s and 2001s.
 They test at the same schedule as the city of Clemson, South Carolina’s siren system for the nearby power plant.
 When testing, the modulators normally play a voice that says “THIS IS A TEST OF THE CAMPUS EMERGENCY ALERT SYSTEM.
 THIS IS ONLY A TEST.” which is followed by attack mode.
 When a thunderstorm is detected, the modulators sound in hi-lo followed by a voice that says “LIGHTNING WARNING!
 CLOUD TO GROUND LIGHTNING IS EXPECTED IN THE AREA.
 PLEASE SEEK SHELTER IMMEDIATELY!”
 When a tornado warning occurs, the Modulators sound in attack, followed by a voice warning that says “A TORNADO WARNING HAS BEEN ISSUED FOR CLEMSON UNIVERSITY.
 PLEASE SEEK SHELTER IMMEDIATELY!”
 The system is not only used for tornadoes, and severe storms, therefore, it is also used in case of an emergency at the power plant nearby the facility.
 All of the Modulators are ran on UltraVoice controllers.

-Texas

-Baytown, Texas is one of only a few cities in the United States to have a whole system of Modulators.
-The city uses just over twenty 5020s and 5020Bs, primarily for notification of chemical releases.
-The warning tone is a custom Hi-Lo signal.

-Virginia

-The Langley Air Force Base has Modulators as a part of the giant voice system at the local Air Force base.
-The sirens are known to play bugle calls and musical melodies.
-They play bugle calls such as The Star Spangled Banner, Wild Blue Yonder, and Taps.

 Washington

-The Concrete, Washington area has a system of eight 8032B Modulators to warn of possible breaches at the Baker River Dam.
+There are 42 Federal Signal Modulators that are a part of the Mount Rainier Volcano Warning System.
+When mount rainier erupts and causes a mudslide, acoustic flow monitors (AFM) will detect the rumbling and send a notification to the Pierce County Office of Emergency Management.
+Once the notification is sent, all 42 sirens will sound, using the Wail tone.
+They will continue to wail until the batteries die or the lahar destroys the sirens.
+Also, The Concrete, Washington area has a system of eight MOD8032Bs to warn of possible breaches at the Baker River Dam.
 The system uses a distinctive "WHOOP" tone that was originally produced for Federal Signal's line of fire alarms.
 The system is tested on the second Monday of every month at 6:00pm.

 Controllers

 Several controllers were made to run the Modulator sirens.
 These include the MC (Modulator Controller), MCP (Modulator Power Plus Controller), and UV (UltraVoice).
 The older SiraTone controller can also run on Modulator sirens but the SiraTone was mainly used on the predecessor EOWS Series sirens.
 All of the controllers built for the Modulators can be compatible with the Predecessor EOWS sirens, the Successor Modulator II sirens, and the DSA sirens.
 The Modulator II series started production in 2013 and the older Modulators started production in 1991.
-The reason why the EOWS sirens can be compatible with these controllers is because the EOWS 408, 812, 115, and 1212 lasted production until 2001.
-The EOWS 612 was kept in production only on special order until August 3, 2007.
+The reason why the EOWS sirens can be compatible with these controllers is because the EOWS*408, 812, 115, and 1212 lasted production until 2001.
+The EOWS*612 was kept in production only on special order until August 3, 2007.
 All 3 controllers were being made or were made at the time so Federal Signal decided to make the EOWS sirens compatible with these controllers.